AzureCosmosDB/CosmosAIGraph/docs/cosmos_design_modeling.md

 it is a non-graph application, per general NoSQL/Mongo design best practices.

-This is because **the graph**, in the CosmosAIGraph solution, only exists in-memory within the Python rdflib process.
+This is because **the graph**, in the CosmosAIGraph solution, only exists in-memory within the Apache Jena process.

 However, one suggestion is to use an **edges attribute** in your documents, and populate it with the list of **outgoing** relationships